etcinit/enclosure/README.md

 	- [X] Singleton services
 	- [X] Shared services (cached services)
 	- [X] Factory functions
+	- [X] Service providers
+	  [ ] Deferred services providers
-	- [ ] Service providers, which could be defined inside `package.json` or a `providers.json` and be automatically loaded by the container (In progress)
+	  [ ] which could be defined inside `package.json` or a `providers.json` and be automatically loaded by the container (In progress)
 - An alternative to Node's `require` function
 	- [X] Abstract the process of requiring modules from the filesystem
-	- [X] Introduce something losely similar to namespaces from other languages.
-Namespaces would be defined based on the filepath in the project: `src/Chromabits/Mailer/MandrillMailer.js` should be accessible by doing something like `var MandrilMailer = use('Chromabits/Mailer/MandrillMailer')`.
+	- [X] Introduce something loosely similar to namespaces from other languages.
+Namespaces would be defined based on the file path in the project: `src/Chromabits/Mailer/MandrillMailer.js` should be accessible by doing something like `var MandrilMailer = use('Chromabits/Mailer/MandrillMailer')`.
 	- [ ] Introduce a new `namespace` key to `package.json` which would be parsed by the Enclosure loader in order to figure out namespace to filesystem mappings.

 ### Current status